 Recently he worked on a wonderful self-directed project called ‘Mind Yourself’.
 Made from wood and painted with acrylics, the series consists of three separate pieces.
 Stephen describes them as “meditations on self-realization and self-preservation”; each one acting as a reminder to take a moment to remember to take care of yourself.
 The work demonstrates a wonderful talent for simplicity and I love to see a designer step away from their computer and actually make something with their hands.
 The results are terrific.

-More illustrations from Sari can be viewed on her website.
+More work from Stephen Kelleher can be viewed on his website.

 There’s nothing simpler than boiling an egg, but perfecting it is a whole other story.
 Bon Appetit put together a handy guide to boiling an egg to the correct consistency, for say, a salad nicoise or a hearty shoyu ramen.
 It goes to show that attention to detail is important in not only design, but everything we do.

 When you think of the locations of fancy ramen bars, Eastern Russia may not be the first place you think of.
 That’s the location of Mary Wong, a noodle bar located in Rostov-on-Don that was designed by the team at Fork, a studio based in Moscow.
 They did an incredible job with the branding and the build out, opting to do stay away from the tropes of “Asian” design and instead focus on the materials to evoke a certain feeling.

 I feel like the vibe of the space is contemporary with a touch of cyberpunk, thanks to all the concrete and neon.
 It doesn’t lean too far into the sci-fi aesthetic though thanks to the copious amounts of wood in the floors, stools, and main table.
 Overall it’s a really fun space that would be welcomed in any city.